 In OCT 42 the American contingent began to be removed from Java.
 Here again, survivor accounts vary as to which was first but a group of about 300 POWs were designated by the Japanese as men with technical skills; this included about 200 Americans.
 They left Batavia under the command of Army CPT Zeigler and were shipped directly to Japan.
 They would eventually be dispersed over many camps in Japan.
 Also in OCT, the first group of about 200 Americans and a like number of Dutch and a few Aussies departed for Singapore lead by ARMY CPT Archie Fitzsimmons.
 These men would soon be transited to Burma and worked to build the various camps that would house the men who built the railway.
 It wasn’t until JAN 43 that the remainder of the US POWs under the command of LTC Tharp followed the first group to Burma.

 Beginning in Thanbyzayat, the railway was built to the east as the POWs leapfrogged deeper and deeper into the foreboding jungle.
 The US contingent spent most of their time at camps 100+ Kilometers east of the start-point and not far from the Thai border.
 That is where the vast majority of the US deaths occurred during JUN-SEP 1943.
 Ironically, the first ARMY POW to die in Burma was the victim of friendly fire.
-PFC Ed Wilson was killed during bombing raid in JUN 43 when the bombers apparently mistook the POW camp for a Japanese outpost.
+PFC Ed Wilson was killed during bombing raid in JUN 43 when the bombers apparently mistook the POW camp and hospital for a Japanese outpost.
 But prior to that a few sailors and marines had succumbed to malaria.
-Among the early to die was USMC 1stSgt Harley Dupler who died of dysentery in May.
+Among the early to die was USMC 1stSgt Harley Dupler who succumbed to dysentery in May.
 Sep 43 took the highest toll with 36 or the 131 deaths in that month.
-[I find it ironic that the number of deaths (131) matches the designation of the 131st FA TXNG.]
+[I find it ironic that the number of US deaths (131) matches the designation of the 131st FA TXNG.]

 I have treated this subject in depth in another Section, but it is worthy of repeat that all of the US deaths were due to disease and malnutrition.
 None were executed or beaten to death as was widely reported by other Allied groups.
 Likewise, the US contingent managed to avoid the scourge of cholera that devastated some of the Burmese camp sites.
 Some British accounts say sick POWs were shot by the Korean guards to attempt to control the spread of cholera.